-Last Updated on 15 September 2023 IST | World Ozone Day 2023 | World ozone day is one of those international observances which aims at preserving depletion of the ozone layer.
-Further it also aims at highlighting and making people aware about the international efforts which are made to decrease ozone depletion.
-The ozone layer is one of those things which are vital for the survival of mankind.
-Hence understanding the importance of the day is also important.
-Let us know carefully about the particulars of the day in detail.
+Last Updated on 16 September 2024 IST | World Ozone Day 2024 | World Ozone day is one of those international observances which aims at preventing depletion of the ozone layer.
+Furthermore, it aims to highlight and make people aware of the international efforts which are made to decrease ozone depletion.
+The ozone layer is vital for the survival of mankind.
+Therefore, understanding the significance of the day is very crucial.
+Let’s carefully explore the particulars of the day in detail.

-World Ozone Day 2023 Highlights
+World Ozone Day 2024 Highlights

-• World Ozone day is a worldwide event made to observe annually to highlight the depletion of ozone layer along with its causes and possible solution.
+- World Ozone day is a worldwide event made to observe annually to highlight the depletion of ozone layer along with its causes and possible solution.

-• In 1994, the UNGA proclaimed 16 September as the International Day for the Preservation of the Ozone Layer or World Ozone Day.
+- In 1994, the UNGA proclaimed 16 September as the International Day for the Preservation of the Ozone Layer or World Ozone Day.

-• World Ozone Day reveals cooperation, guided by science, can only be the way to get relief along with the blessings of the Almighty Supreme God Kabir.
+- World Ozone Day reveals cooperation, guided by science, can only be the way to get relief along with the blessings of the Almighty Supreme God Kabir.

 What is World Ozone Day?

-When is World Ozone Day 2023?
+When is World Ozone Day 2024?

 History of World Ozone Day

-• The United Nations General Assembly (UNGA) in 1994 decided to keep the 16th of September as World Ozone Day or International Day for the Preservation of the Ozone layer in the resolution A/RES/49/114.
+- The United Nations General Assembly (UNGA) in 1994 decided to keep the 16th of September as World Ozone Day or International Day for the Preservation of the Ozone layer in the resolution A/RES/49/114.

-• 16th September is the same date in 1987 when Montreal Protocol was signed on limiting the substances that depletes ozone layer.
+- 16th September is the same date in 1987 when Montreal Protocol was signed on limiting the substances that depletes ozone layer.

 Why is the Vienna Convention Significant?